cs-pranali-chavan/widget-soc-overview-sankey/docs/usage.md

     ![](./res/sankey-edit-04.png)

-6. Select the text field to be grouped for source nodes, in the **Source Nodes** field.
+6. Select the field to group data for source nodes, in the **Source Nodes** field.

     ![](./res/sankey-edit-05.png)